bryanc8776/sep11-freedom-project/blog/entry01.md

 * After watching those videos and going through most of the properties in ***p5play***, I did a [mini project](https://jsbin.com/qudinafaso/edit?js,output) on *jsbin*.
 It was a pretty simple project which basically creates a 'border' around the 'block' and 'ball' `sprites` using properties such as `collision`, `color`, `stroke`, `diameter`, `rotation`, and `velocity` in the `x` and `y` direction.

 ### Engineering Design Process
+Right now, I am in the first stage of the engineering design process which is defining the problem.
+The problem is figuring out how I can use my tool to build a soccer game.
+I am moving onto the next step which is researching the problem where I am going to see how I want to build my game and how I can incorporate ***p5play*** into it.

 ### Skills
 A skill I have improved on is **Time Management**.
 I had a lot of different assignments for my classes, so I decided to prioritize the ones that were due sooner.
 Once I got those done I moved on to others and tried to make sure I had enough time to do the assignments that were more difficult or important.
 This helped me get everything done on time.